On Optimal Regularization Parameters via Bilevel Learning: Introduction

-An alternative is machine learning, wherein an optimal parameter is found by minimising some appropriate loss function.
-This can achieved via bilevel learning - a popular data-driven approach to determine hyperparameters \cite{ArridgeSimon2019Sipu,CrockettCaroline2022BMfI,DelosReyesJC2016BPLf,KunischKarl2013ABOA} which sits in the wider class of bilevel optimisation \cite{ColsonBenoît2007Aoob,SinhaAnkur2018ARoB}.
+An alternative is machine learning, wherein an optimal parameter is found by minimizing some appropriate loss function.
+This can be achieved via bilevel learning - a popular data-driven approach to determine hyperparameters \cite{ArridgeSimon2019Sipu,CrockettCaroline2022BMfI,DelosReyesJC2016BPLf,KunischKarl2013ABOA} which sits in the wider class of bilevel optimization \cite{ColsonBenoît2007Aoob,SinhaAnkur2018ARoB}.
 In this work, we put emphasis on the following class of bilevel learning problems:

 where $\mathcal P$ is a parameter space \tcb{e.g. $\mathcal P = [0,\infty)$}\tcr{ and we assume $\op$ and $\reg$ are such that the solution to \eqref{eq:ll} is unique - more details given later}.
 The expectation in \eqref{eq:ul} is the total expectation and, unless specified otherwise in which case it will be denoted by a subscript, can be taken with respect to, say, some underlying distribution of the ground truth or noise (that is, however $\op\xtrue$ is corrupted to yield $\ynoise$ in \eqref{eq:inverse-prob}).
 We do not require any properties of these distributions other than the expectations being well defined.
 Minimization problem \eqref{eq:ul} is referred to as the upper level problem, and \eqref{eq:ll} the lower level problem.
 We remark that we demand neither existence nor uniqueness of solutions to the bilevel learning problem \eqref{eq:bilevel}.

-We consider minimising the expected Mean Squared Error (MSE) in \eqref{eq:ul} which is the most popular choice of loss function in bilevel learning \cite{CrockettCaroline2022BMfI}, though other choices have been explored \cite{DelosReyesJC2016BPLf,GeipingJonasMoeller2019PMfD}.
-By minimising the expected MSE, the determined parameter is expected to perform well on average.
+We consider minimizing the expected squared error in \eqref{eq:ul} which is the most popular choice of loss function in bilevel learning \cite{CrockettCaroline2022BMfI}, though other choices have been explored \cite{DelosReyesJC2016BPLf,GeipingJonasMoeller2019PMfD}.
+By minimizing the expected squared error, the determined parameter should perform well on average.